 Chudop is also popular with lion and spotted hyena in the early morning and late afternoon, with some occasional elephants.

-Known for giraffe and elephant coming to drink from this natural spring, hyena and leopards often visit, too.
+Known for giraffe and elephant coming to drink from this natural spring, spotted hyena, Damara dik dik, red hartebeest, black faced impala and leopards often visit, too.

-Because it’s so close to the Namutoni camp, it’s a perfect stop for the last waterhole of the day before the camp gates close for the evening.
+Because it’s so close to the Namutoni rest camp, it’s a perfect stop for the last waterhole of the day before the camp gates close for the sunset curfew, or if you are leaving the park, it is close to the Von Lindquist gate, one of the main entry and exit points of ENP.

 One of the man-made waterholes in Etosha National Park, Tsumcor lies between Andoni Plain and Namutoni.
 It is for this reason that many elephants frequent this waterhole as well as eland and other plains game.